 The Alaskan Malamute does not have a reputation for being a “trick” dog, but can be seen in many wilderness/adventure films portraying wolves and wolf-dogs.
-Occasionally, they even play Alaskan Malamutes!
+Sometimes they even play Alaskan Malamutes!
 (Also see Wolf Hybrids for Malamute mixes, including Clint Rowe’s celebrated Jed.)

 The title links will take you to Amazon movie pages (Reel Dogs earns a referral fee at no cost to you) or, for rarer titles, alternative sources for the films.